 Most importantly having a pet is fun.
 Whether it is a dog, cat, bird or ferret, owning an animal brings enjoyment to any household.

-- Bacterial Infections in Dogs: Causes, Symptoms, Treatment, and Prevention
+- Bowel Obstruction in Dogs: Symptoms, Treatment, and Prevention